One of QAnon’s most widely quoted critics reveals his real name. Hint: It’s not Travis View.

 “Here’s this absolutely bizarre, off-the-wall belief system being promoted by mainstream conservatives,” Strain said in the interview.
 “That struck me as just wrong.”

-Kirk’s spokesman, Adam Kolvet, declined to comment.
+Kirk’s spokesman, Andrew Kolvet, declined to comment.

 As QAnon grew, Facebook and Twitter missed years of warning signs about the conspiracy theory’s violent nature